adeyinkaoresanya/Zindi_DSN_2020_ExpressoChurnPrediction/README.md

 *	Label encoding was performed on ‘TOP_PACK’ because of its numerous categories while ‘REGION’ was transformed into dummy variables.
 Every other feature was used as is.

+* RobustScaler from Scikit-learn was employed to standardize the features.
+This type of scaler standardizes features by using statistics that are robust to outliers.
+This is done by removing the median and scaling the data according to the quantile range.

 *	No additional feature was generated from the dataset.

 ## Model Building and Evaluation